DEFNA/defna.org/_events/djangoconus_2020.md

 website: "https://2020.djangocon.us"
 ---

-We are pleased to announce that the DjangoCon US 2020 conference will take place in San Diego, California from October 11-16, 2020 at the Diego Marriott of Mission Valley.
+We regret to inform you that the DjangoCon US 2020 conference was cancelled due to the COVID-19 pandemic.
+It was scheduled to take place in San Diego, California from October 11-16, 2020 at the Diego Marriott of Mission Valley.